gemstonejs/gemstone-stub/README.md

 This is the NPM stub package of the
 [Gemstone JavaScript Technology Stack](http://gemstonejs.com).
-It just provides the convenient NPM entry point under `gemstone` and references other Gemstone packages like Gemstone Tool.
+It just provides the convenient CLI entry point under `gemstone` and references other Gemstone packages like Gemstone Tool.

 Copyright &amp; License